Speech Pathology vs Occupational Therapy

 Evaluation: Assessing and evaluating patients for issues and disorders is a key responsibility for both SLPs and OTs

-Treatment and Treatment Plans: Both OTs and SLPs must use what they have learned from evaluating their patients to come up with treatment plans and to execute those plans.
+Treatment and Treatment Plans: Both OTs and SLPs must use what they have learned from evaluating their patients to develop treatment plans and execute them.
 Both professions are highly evidenced based, utilizing research to implement proven treatments

 Evaluate Treatment Effectiveness: Once speech pathology or occupational therapy treatment plans are in place, it is important to be able to evaluate whether or not they are working, so that those plans can be adjusted to optimize outcomes for patients

 Family Education: Many therapy patients either have disabilities that require help from caregivers, are young children who need help continuing treatment outside of therapy sessions, or have other needs that require family education.
-SLPs and OTs are charged with educating families on injuries and disorders, including what families can do to help patients benefit from therapy as much as possible, as well as making patient home environments better for the patient’s condition.
+SLPs and OTs are charged with educating families about injuries and disorders, including what families can do to help patients benefit from therapy as much as possible, and with improving patients’ home environments for their condition.

 Speech Pathology and Occupational Therapy Education Requirements